 Q: What are the deadlines?

-A: The priority deadline for the fall semester is February 1st and for the spring semester is September 1st.
+A: The priority deadline for the fall semester is February 1st.
+The final application deadline is April 1st.
 Students who would like to be considered for institutional scholarships are encouraged to file by the priority deadlines.

 Students who have taken undergraduate credits from a non-US institution and / or who require student / exchange visas must apply by the priority deadline.

-Applications received after the priority deadlines will be considered under the normal deadlines, April 1st for the fall semester and November 1st for spring semester.
+Applications received after the priority deadline will be considered under the normal deadlines.
 Please contact the Admissions Office for more information, or see the Graduate Admission website: www.hunter.cuny.edu/graduateadmissions

 Q: What is the tuition for Hunter College?